lenarddome/psp/README.md

 positions <- NULL
 for (i in seq_len(2)) positions <- cbind(positions, sample(500, 10))

-#' dummy hypercube model to test the PSP function
+#' dummy polytope model to test the PSP function
 #' The model takes in a set of coordinates, calculates its distance from all
 #' all of available coordinates, then return closest region number.
 #' This model generalizes to n-dimensions